Community Benefits of Compass Business Park

 - New Revenue for Taxing Districts/Schools

 $170 Million in Tax Revenue Generated.
-Money from property improvements means new tax revenue to local governments and taxing districts – from $6.8 million to $170 million per year.
+Money from property improvements means new tax revenue to local governments and taxing districts – from $6.8 million to $170 million over a 20-year period.
 More than $117 million of that revenue will go to local schools and classrooms.

 - No-Cost Retail Development Opportunity